KJ02024/wazuhfontysICT/README.md

-This is a modified private clone of https://github.com/wazuh/wazuh-kubernetes.
-The config is modified to suit the kubernetes cluster of the CTF challenge.
+This is a modified clone of https://github.com/wazuh/wazuh-kubernetes.
+The config and yaml files are modified or added to suit the kubernetes cluster of the fontys CTF challenge.

 instructions: